 NEW!
 What is the UBE?
 When will Texas start giving it?
 You can find answers to frequently asked questions about the UBE here: UBE FAQs

-The Texas Bar Examination is a 2½-day test with four components: the Multistate Performance Test (MPT); the Procedure and Evidence questions (P&E); the Multistate Bar Examination (MBE); and the Texas Essay questions.
+For September 2020, the Texas Bar Examination is a 2-day test with four components: the Multistate Performance Test (MPT); the Procedure and Evidence questions (P&E); the Multistate Bar Examination (MBE); and the Texas Essay questions.
+(Beginning in February 2021, Texas will administer the UBE.)

 Must remain seated between sessions